Fire in commercial building in India kills at least 27

-NEW DELHI (AP) — A massive fire erupted Friday evening in a four-story commercial building in the Indian capital, killing at least 27 people and leaving several injured, the fire control room said.
+NEW DELHI (AP) — A massive fire erupted Friday evening in a four-story commercial building in the Indian capital, killing at least 27 people and leaving several others injured, the fire control room said.

 Dozens of people have been rescued from the building, which contains mainly shops, the control room said.
 The building is located in the Mundka area in western New Delhi.

+The Press Trust of India news agency said 12 people suffered burns in the fire and 50 were evacuated from the building.

+Twenty-seven fire engines doused the flames after battling for more than five hours.
+A search operation continued to look for anyone trapped in the rubble, the fire control room said.

-The cause of the fire and other details were not immediately available.
+The cause of the fire was not immediately clear.

 “Distressed by the tragic fire accident at a building near Mundka Metro Station in Delhi.
 My condolences to the bereaved families.
 I wish for the speedy recovery of the injured,” India’s President Ram Nath Kovind tweeted.